Motor RuntimeMeasurement

 3. When the motor is running, calibrate the data logger (refer to the data logger’s user manual for instructions and requirements for calibration).

-4. Visually confirm that the logger is recording, and that the sensor is accurately identifying whether or not the motor is running.
+4. Visually confirm that the logger is recording, and that the sensor is accurately identifying whether the motor is running.

-Figure 2.
-How to calibrate and install the motor on/off data logger on a motor.
-(Click to Start Video)
+Video 2.
+How to calibrate and install the motor on/off data logger on a motor (4 min).

 3. Verify Data is Being Collected